tkrclient/iogames-draw/README.md

 ## Whiteboard Example

-This application shows hot to use the [websocket](https://www.npmjs.com/package/ws) dependency to implement a simple whiteboard application.
+This application shows how to use the [websocket](https://www.npmjs.com/package/ws) dependency to implement a simple whiteboard application.